samebertz/basic-genshin-calc/NOTES.md

 Controller handles user input in the form of search arguments, list element interactions, filter buttons.
 Composes query for the model.

 See [index.js](src/index.js)

+# Scratch

+When creating nodes, should probably add them to a registry or something, so the same nodes aren't created and orphaned over and over again e.g. on list refresh / filter update

+Also probably could take advantage of HTML Templates for view components